-White Wolf’s true age at his death is often disputed.
+If his claimed age of 137 is to be believed, that would mean that Chief John Smith could have been born as early as 1784, just after the end of the American Revolutionary War.
+This would not only make him the oldest Native American in history but also the oldest person to have ever lived.
+However, White Wolf’s true age at his death is often disputed.
 As there was no documentation identifying the birth dates of Native Americans, the government used key events to age them.
-Chief John Smith claimed to be between 7 and 10 at the time of Leonid meteor shower which took place on the 13th of November 1833; this makes his birth year somewhere in the mid-1820s, so there is a chance that instead of 137, he was closer to the age of 100 at the time of his death.
-Despite this, Smith often recalled events from the War of 1812.
-His true birth year will never truly be known.
+Chief John Smith claimed to be between 7 and 10 at the time of the Leonid meteor shower which took place on the 13th of November 1833; this makes his birth year somewhere in the mid-1820s, so there it is likely that instead of 138, he was closer to the age of 100 at the time of his death caused by pneumonia on February 6, 1922.